Just wondering where people stand on buying toys and other products made in China.

 Honestly, I’m on the fence.
 I do post some stuff made in China, for example water bottles.
 There’s apparently (from what I can find) not a single dealer of stainless steel water bottles who manufactures in the USA.
 According to most sites and books I’ve read, the cost to produce stainless steel bottles in the USA costs too much.

 Also, while I do follow made-in-China news to a point, it’s not the biggest concern on my radar.
 I can’t cover everything or know everything and this is one area I let slide in order to let others fly – i.e. organics, recycling, biodegradability, sustainable paper, etc – stuff I research to death.

 Still, I’ve been thinking about the China debate, so I decided to look into it.

 The China-made is okay side of the debate:

-Toxins aren’t just made in China: The Soft Landing, a site I trust, has an interesting piece – Why Do We Sell Products Made in China.
+Toxins aren’t just made in China: The Soft Landing, a site I trusted until they closed up shop, used to feature an interesting piece – Why Do We Sell Products Made in China.
 They offer up the following as to why they sell China-made products.

 - The problem with product safety really has less to do with where the product is manufactured, and more to do with the company developing and producing the product.

 - The U.S. has fallen asleep at the wheel in regard to our own chemical policies

 - Ingredient labeling isn’t required for most products so we are forced to spend endless hours trying to extract this information from manufacturers.